whimc/WHIMC-Habitat-Chatbot-ML/README.md

 # WHIMC-Habitat-Chatbot-ML
-Notebooks for creating models for habitat and chatbot MLS
+Notebooks for creating models for habitat and chatbot MLs